nuricanozturk01/TheMovieDatabase/README.md

 # Spring Boot, Hibernate, JWT, Rest API
+# Revised 2023
     Note: I'm planning to split this project into microservices and rewrite it with better approaches this year.
 -------------------------------------------------------------------------------------------------------------------
 In this application, you can look at the popular movies, popular TV series and you can search the movie and TV series.
 Also, if you know the movie id or TV series id, you can get the movie or TV series detail.
 After